jdeathe/centos-ssh/README.md

   /bin/true
 ```

-To identify the docker host file path to the Volume's within the container volume-config.ssh.pool-1.1.1 you can use ```docker inspect``` to view the Mounts.
+To identify the docker host directory path to the volume within the container volume-config.ssh.pool-1.1.1 you can use ```docker inspect``` to view the Mounts.

 ```
-$ docker inspect --format '{{json .Mounts }}' volume-config.ssh.pool-1.1.1
+$ docker inspect \
+  --format '{{ json (index .Mounts 0).Source }}' \
+  volume-config.ssh.pool-1.1.1
 ```

 #### Named volume